AbrarKarim01/Credit-Card-Fraud-Detection/README.md

 ## Evaluation

-In the notebook, train models using a variety of machine learning algorithms.
-To improve the accuracy of the model, experiment with feature engineering and hyperparameters.
+Analyze the model's performance concerning metrics like F1 score, precision, and recall.
+Understanding how well the model detects and stops fraudulent activity depends on this step.

 ## Deployment

-For the purpose of continuous monitoring and fraud detection in real-time credit card transactions, the deployment section offers instructions on how to incorporate the trained model into practical systems.
+For continuous monitoring and fraud detection in real-time credit card transactions, the deployment section offers instructions on how to incorporate the trained model into practical systems.

 ## Contributing